Simon-Will/DependencyBasedSemantics/README.md

   * The key `semSig` has to map to a signature object each key of which should be an expression used in the `semRepPat`.
 The keys have to map to strings specifying the types of the respective expressions.

+If all the conditions of a rule are met, the SemRepAssigner assigns a logical expression to the node by using the given semRepPat with the given semSig and proceeds with the next node in the DependencyGraph

 It is recommended to add an explanation to each rule to describe what phenomena it is concerned with.
 Otherwise you will quickly get overwhelmed when you add